matryer/present/golab/why-the-world-is-falling-in-love-with-Go.md

 ^ `gofmt` all Go code looks the same
 Don't mind throwing things away because you haven't invested all this effort up-front.
+Leads to feeling more free to be creative

 ---